hunkim/VibeSoftwareEngineering/chapters/chapter-02.md

 | **God Classes** | `OrderManager` handles validation, persistence, notifications, and calculations | Multiple stakeholders, multiple reasons to change | Break into focused services following domain boundaries |
 | **Utility Classes** | `Utils` class with unrelated helper methods | Grows without bounds, unclear purpose | Create specific utility classes for related functions |

-### 💡 **Vive Coding Prompt: SRP Refactoring Challenge**
+### 💡 **Vibe Coding Prompt: SRP Refactoring Challenge**

-**Scenario**: You've identified a class in your codebase that handles multiple responsibilities and violates the Single Responsibility Principle.
+**Scenario**: You've identified a class that violates the Single Responsibility Principle and want to use AI to help refactor it properly.

-**Your Task - Use this prompt with your actual code**:
+**Your Vibe Coding Prompt**:

 ```
-I have a class that seems to be doing too many things and violates the Single Responsibility Principle.
-Here's the class: [PASTE YOUR CLASS CODE HERE]
+I have a class that's doing too many things and violates the Single Responsibility Principle.
+I want to refactor it using SRP best practices.

-Please help me:

-1. **Responsibility Analysis**:
-   - List all the different responsibilities this class currently handles
-   - Identify the stakeholders who would request changes for each responsibility
-   - Explain why each responsibility should be separate

-2. **Refactoring Strategy**:
+**Current problematic class**: [PASTE YOUR CLASS CODE HERE]

+**What I need you to do**:

+1. **Generate a refactored version** that follows SRP by:
-   - Suggest how to split this class into focused, single-responsibility classes
+   - Splitting responsibilities into separate, focused classes
-   - Recommend which responsibility to extract first and why
-   - Propose clear, descriptive names for the new classes
+   - Creating clear interfaces between the new classes

-3. **Implementation Plan**:
-   - Provide a step-by-step migration approach that won't break existing functionality
+   - Maintaining the same external API so existing code doesn't break

+2. **Provide the complete refactored code** including:
-   - Suggest how to handle dependencies between the new classes
+   - All new classes with single responsibilities
-   - Recommend interfaces or abstractions to maintain flexibility

-4. **Testing Improvements**:
-   - Explain how the new design will improve testability
+   - Proper dependency injection where needed
+   - Clear, descriptive class and method names
+   - Basic error handling

-   - Suggest what types of tests should be written for each new class
+3. **Include unit tests** for each new class that demonstrate:

-5. **Team Guidelines**:
+   - How each class can be tested in isolation
+   - Mock objects for dependencies
+   - Edge cases and error conditions

+4. **Add documentation** explaining:
+   - What each class is responsible for
+   - How the classes work together
+   - Migration steps from the old design

-   - Create a checklist to help identify SRP violations in future code reviews
+5. **Create a checklist** I can use in future code reviews to catch SRP violations early.
-   - Suggest naming conventions that make single responsibilities clear

-Please provide practical, actionable advice that I can implement immediately in my project.
+Please generate working, production-ready code that I can immediately use in my project.
+Focus on practical implementation rather than theoretical explanations.
 ```

+**Follow-up Prompts for Iteration**:
+- "Add logging to track how these classes interact"
+- "Create a factory pattern to manage the creation of these objects"
+- "Add configuration options to make the behavior more flexible"
+- "Generate integration tests that verify the classes work together correctly"

-**How to Use**: Replace [PASTE YOUR CLASS CODE HERE] with your actual problematic class and run this prompt with your AI assistant or use it as a code review checklist.
+**How to Use**: Replace [PASTE YOUR CLASS CODE HERE] with your actual code and use this with AI coding assistants like Cursor, GitHub Copilot, or ChatGPT to get immediate, working refactored code.

 ---